poissonconsulting/pgfeatureserv/.github/SUPPORT.md

-# Getting help with pgfsr
+# Getting help with pgfeatureserv

-Thanks for using pgfsr!
+Thanks for using pgfeatureserv!
 Before filing an issue, there are a few places to explore and pieces to put together to make the process as smooth as possible.

 ## Make sure its new